opencomputeproject/SAI/doc/SAI_1.6.5_ReleaseNotes.md

 ### saisystemport.h

 System port creation can be accomplished by calling switch_create() with the list of system ports to be created using SAI_SWITCH_ATTR_SYSTEM_PORT_CONFIG_LIST or creating them individually using the create_system_port() function in the system port APIs.
-Although it is expected that all local ports be created in switch_create().

 System port configuration can be retrieved by using the SAI_SYSTEM_PORT_ATTR_CONFIG_INFO attribute.
 There are also attributes to retrieve the mappings between system port objects and local port objects and retrieval of VoQs type object list associated with the system port.